September 2017 - Beth McDonough

 I’ll promise not to provoke police, all those officials, before I carry you back.

-Unneccessary.
+Unnecessary.
 Uninvited.
 I colour up with you.
 My unallowance.